 Since I already wrote about this mosaic in Tel Dor, I will not elaborate on this topic here.
 And instead, show several photos.

 To create glass, you need sand.
 And sand reaches Israel with the wind from Egypt (Nile Delta).
-Our guide told us that Haifa bay is an obstacle for the sand.
-Thus, norther to Haifa, for example, Acre, you can find fine sand.
+Our guide told us that Haifa Bay is an obstacle to the sand.
+Thus, you can find fine sand to the north of Haifa, for example, Acre.
 Phoenicians knew that and took sand from that area.
 But when Baron Rothschild created the Mizgaga, they did not know that and took sand from the Dor area.
-This sand is coarse, and it may be one of the reasons why this factory did not survive long.
+This sand is coarse, which may be one reason why this factory did not survive long.